javin141/Smart-Vending-Project/README.md

 #### Docker
 The image is up on Docker Hub (`czlucius/smartvending-hw:v2.1`) Run the following command to bring it online:
-`docker run -it -v /home/pi/persist:/persist -v /home/pi/output:/tmp -v /run/udev:/run/udev --env-file src/.env -e MAIL_ARR=devops@czlucius.dev -e MAIL_PW=J0xto8TSt7Ppcl2q --privileged --device=/dev/vchiq:/dev/vchiq --privileged czlucius/smartvending-hw:v2.1`
+`docker run -it -v <DIRECTORY FOR PERSISTENCE>:/persist -v /home/pi/output:/tmp -v /run/udev:/run/udev --env-file src/.env -e MAIL_ARR=<YOUR_EMAIL> -e MAIL_PW=<YOUR_EMAIL_PASSWORD> --privileged --device=/dev/vchiq:/dev/vchiq --privileged czlucius/smartvending-hw:v2.1`

+> [!NOTE]
+> The program is defined to send the email address to a specific email address.
+To change this, append `bash` at the end of the command, and modify `src/breakin.py`

 ### Online (MERN)
 - `cd` into `sv-backend`.